 Nothing captures the magic of the concert hall like the T51i.
 Its subtle inaccuracies make my recordings sound as if I'm there, while most other great headphones are colder and drier, and just don't put me at the concert with the same smooth, detailed sound I get from the T51i.

 These sound so good you just want to go listen to them forever.
 Even months later I can't wait to hear them again and again.
 They've caught that big, full, warm and detailed, smooth and solid concert-hall sound like no other headphones.
 The Audeze LCD-3 give an even warmer sound, but they make it sound like we're out in the hallway, not actually in the concert hall — and these Beyers are so much more practical, sensitive and comfortable.

 These T 51 i are so tough I don't worry about breaking them, and if I did, they are a fraction of the price of headphones that still aren't as enjoyable.

 These are for enjoyment and showing off the recordings you've made.
 They're not for mastering; your works would wind up too thin and brittle if you tried used these to create recordings.

-If you find my efforts here helpful, this free website's biggest source of support is when you use these links, especially this link to it at Adorama or at Amazon when you get anything, regardless of the country in which you live.
+If you find my efforts here helpful, this free website's biggest source of support is when you use these links, especially this link to it at Amazon or at eBay (How to Win at eBay) when you get anything, regardless of the country in which you live.

 I support my growing family through this website, as crazy as it might seem.